alxgmpr/PyNode/README.md

 ## Configuration

 You must have a Linode account for this script to work.
+[Sign up for Linode here](https://www.linode.com/?r=13d4952d7bf274cbc639640cb2b79788d43220a2).
 Once you have signed up with Linode and added funds to your account, navigate to https://cloud.linode.com/profile/tokens, and generate a new API key.

 Please note that this key is not the same as an API client key, or the traditional API key found on manager.linode.com.